Relics and Prime Parts

 The game will inform you of what possible rewards each Relic contains and which have a common, uncommon, or rare chance of dropping.
 To actually get those rewards, however, it’s not enough to complete the selected mission from the star map after choosing the Relic you want (obviously that would be too simple).

-You don’t have to choose whatever reward your Relic gives out, however.
+You don’t have to choose the reward your Relic gives out, however.
 Every teammate that accompanies you on a successful mission, assuming they also collected the needed 10 Reactant, reveals a reward, too.
 When the mission is complete you have a limited window to pick any of the revealed rewards.
 So if your Relic spat out common trash, but your ally got that rare Warframe component you need, you can choose theirs instead.
-You can still only pick one of the prizes, however.

 There’s one other way to increase your odds of getting rarer Relic rewards besides playing with friends or in public matchmaking, too.
 You can “refine” any Relic you own to tilt its drop rates towards more valuable items.